salepape/solar-system-simulation/README.md

 ## :video_game: Introduction

 Here is a simulation of the Solar System in 3D!
 This project mainly originates from a strong interest in the Universe and Graphics programming.
-Developping this project led me to dive into the OpenGL specification and classic Rendering techniques.
+Developing this project led me to dive into the OpenGL specification and classic Rendering techniques.
 The development of this project is still ongoing.

 ![SimulationStartingPoint](https://github.com/salepape/solar-system-simulation/blob/master/README%20Gifs/SimulationStartingPoint.gif)